ICIS price reporting for regional Feedstocks markets is unparalleled in its ability to keep you on top of the information you need.

 Insight and analysis of factors driving prices.

-Northwest European naphtha cargo spot prices rallied early in the first quarter of 2015 in line with upstream ICE Brent crude oil futures.
+Northwest European naphtha cargo spot prices rose in the second quarter of 2016 in line with movements in upstream ICE Brent crude oil futures.

 ICIS provides pricing information, news and analysis for all major petrochemical and chemical markets, including Feedstocks.